What Is The Home Appraiser Appraising?

 The value of a home does not stop at its original construction.
 The house appraiser will be very interested in any improvements you have made and the quality of those improvements.

-Buyers and lenders love newer appliances and quality renovations because they contribute to the property’s lasting value.
-A new dishwasher and kitchen renovation may add another 20 years to a kitchen’s life, which is good for everyone involved.
+A new dishwasher and kitchen renovation may add another 20 years to a kitchen’s life, which is suitable for everyone involved.

 Home improvements will undoubtedly be a factor in how an appraiser determines the value of a home!